Spain in the Eurovision Song Contest 2005: Competing entries

 A submission period was open from 31 January 2005 until 10 February 2005.
 Only artists signed to record labels were eligible to submit entries.
 At the conclusion of the submission period, 100 entries were received.
 A committee consisting of journalists, producers and professionals at TVE evaluated the entries received and selected twelve entries for the national final.
 The twelve competing acts were announced on 17 February 2005 via TVE's official website.
-On 18 and 22 February 2005, "Dame el oportunidad" performed by Tony Álvarez and "Déjame" performed by Mayka were withdrawn from the national final and replaced with the songs "El swatch" performed by A-Crew and "Echo de menos" performed by Felipe Conde, respectively.

-The competing songs were premiered between 28 February and 4 March 2005 on the morning show Por la mañana on La 1, and on a special show, presented by Patricia Pérez and Ainoha Arbízu, that was broadcast on La 2.
+On 18 February 2005, "Dame el oportunidad", written by Alejandro de Pinedo and to have been performed by Tony Álvarez, was withdrawn from the national final and replaced with the song "El swatch" performed by A-Crew.
+On 22 February 2005, "Déjame", written by Music Doll and to have been performed by Mayka was also withdrawn from the national final and replaced with the song "Echo de menos" performed by Felipe Conde.
+The competing songs were premiered between 28 February and 4 March 2005 on the La Primera morning show Por la mañana, presented by Inés Ballester, as well as on special shows, presented by Patricia Pérez and Ainoha Arbízu that were broadcast on La Primera and La 2.